By Craig Chamberlain

 Customer support can be an important factor for users who are concerned with the removal of viruses from their machine.
 Many different methods can be offered by antivirus companies such as support tickets, phone support, live chat or a technical knowledgebase.

 The Webroot antivirus support site really only offers two of the four primary areas of support: Support Tickets and a Knowledgebase.
-This means Webroot won't be for customers who are hoping to get in contact with a technician over the phone or use live chat.
-The good news is support ticket systems are very reliable and easy to track by e-mail.
+This means Webroot is not ideal for customers who are hoping to get in contact with a technician over the phone or use live chat.
+The good news is support ticket systems are very reliable and easy to track by email.

 For those who want to learn more about their software, they can take advantage of the user guides and video tutorials on the Webroot website.
 This will help users get the most out of their Webroot antivirus experience and I would encourage users to delve into it as much as possible.

 Some antivirus companies offer premium services.
 Premium services are optional methods to pay the company for advanced technical support or virus removal.
 At this time Webroot does not have any premium services available.
 For users who were hoping for premium services, they will have to look elsewhere.

 Webroot offers average virus protection with great speed, a small footprint and an incredible 70-day money-back guarantee.
 With a starting price of $39.99 for Webroot antivirus, it is a great choice for users interested in a good antivirus with fast scan times and easy to use interface.

 Webroot Internet Security Plus and Webroot Internet Security Complete give users great additional features such as smartphone and tablet protection, password management, online privacy protection and 25 GB of online storage.
 The price increase for some or all of these features only ranges from $5 to $20 depending on the package.
 Users also get additional licenses on the higher packages.